 John S. Howe and Thibaut Morillon, "Do Mergers and Acquisitions Affect Information Asymmetry in the Banking Sector?"
 Managerial Finance 46 (12), July 2020, pp. 1521-1547.

-John Howe is Professor of Finance and the Missouri Bankers Chair at the University of Missouri.
+John Howe is a Professor of Finance and Missouri Bankers Chair in the Finance Department at the Robert J. Trulaske, Sr. College of Business, University of Missouri.
 He has been at MU more than 25 years, serving as and Chair of the Finance Department until 2019, and with prior appointments at Louisiana State University and the University of Kansas.

 He earned his undergraduate degree (B.A.) from Colorado College and his graduate degrees (M.S., Ph.D.) from Purdue University.
-He is a Chartered Financial Analyst (CFA) as well as a Governance Fellow of the National Association of Corporate Directors.
-He has served on the boards of directors of several for-profit companies and has extensive non-profit board experience.
+He is a Chartered Financial Analyst (CFA), and has served on the boards of directors of several for-profit companies along with having extensive non-profit board experience.

 EducationBA, Colorado College, 1976; MS, Purdue University, 1978; PhD, Purdue University, 1981

 Flugum, Ryan and John S. Howe, “Hedge Fund Activism and Analyst Uncertainty,” International Review of Economics and Finance 66, March 2020, pp. 206-227.

 Karen A. Schnatterly, Brent Clark, John S. Howe, and Michael L. DeVaughn.
 “Regulatory and Governance Impacts on Bank Risk-Taking,” Risk Management 21 (2), 2019, pp. 99-122.

 Howe, J. and O’Brien, S. (2017), "CEO Compensation Practices around Spinoffs", Global Corporate Governance (Advances in Financial Economics, Vol. 19), Emerald Publishing Limited, pp. 167-208.